-- 3.2 Another of the Trust's specialist teams, Hazardous Area Response Team (HART) has recently celebrated 15 years of service.
+Another of the Trust's specialist teams, Hazardous Area Response Team (HART) has recently celebrated 15 years of service.
 HARTs were created after the July 2005 London bombings, when the ambulance service was unable to provide a service in the 'hot zone' or inner cordon.
-The need for the teams were identified and have developed from original Urban Search and Rescue paramedics to clinicians with skills in advanced trauma life support and emergency surgical techniques. - 3.3 HART consists of eight teams of 56 staff in total and with their specialist skills attend and treat patients at major incidents, chemical, biological, radiological, and nuclear incidents, working at incidents involving building collapses, large fires, in water and at height, as well as in confined space and supporting security operations.
+The need for the teams were identified and have developed from original Urban Search and Rescue paramedics to clinicians with skills in advanced trauma life support and emergency surgical techniques.

+HART consists of eight teams of 56 staff in total and with their specialist skills attend and treat patients at major incidents, chemical, biological, radiological, and nuclear incidents, working at incidents involving building collapses, large fires, in water and at height, as well as in confined space and supporting security operations.

-4. The Circuit
+The Circuit

-- 4.1 The Trust is continuing to support The Circuit, run by the British Heart Foundation (BHF) by helping with the transfer of the region's community-based defibrillators onto the database, known as The Circuit.
+The Trust is continuing to support The Circuit, run by the British Heart Foundation (BHF) by helping with the transfer of the region's community-based defibrillators onto the database, known as The Circuit.
 The project has just celebrated reaching the goal of 100,000 defibrillators being registered at locations around the UK.
-In Yorkshire there are 7,738 registered defibrillators. - 4.2 The Trust activates on average 1,700 defibrillators to emergencies every month and The Circuit has simplified the process for registering these, as well as sending reminders and notifications to the guardians that look after the devices.
+In Yorkshire there are 7,738 registered defibrillators.

+The Trust activates on average 1,700 defibrillators to emergencies every month and The Circuit has simplified the process for registering these, as well as sending reminders and notifications to the guardians that look after the devices.
 More defibrillators are available than ever before to help save the lives of people in cardiac arrest across the Yorkshire region.
 This means that when someone has a cardiac arrest and a bystander calls 999, the ambulance service can direct them to their nearest registered defibrillator while they wait for the ambulance to arrive.

-5. 16 days of Activism
+16 days of activism

-5.1 We have supported the 16 Days of Activism Against Gender-based Violence campaign with our safeguarding team providing guides on stalking, coercive control and Claire's law.
+We have supported the 16 Days of Activism Against Gender-based Violence campaign with our safeguarding team providing guides on stalking, coercive control and Claire's law.
 We have encouraged all staff to embrace the White Ribbon campaign, helping to affect a positive behaviour change to transform harmful cultures and stop violence against women and girls before it starts.
 In conjunction with our Women and Allies' Network we held an event, sharing the docudrama LOVE? about experiences of coercive and controlling behaviour to raise awareness and help to recognise the violence and risks that our patients and our colleagues could be facing.

-6. New Year Honours recognition for Volunteer Community First Responder
+New Year Honours recognition for Volunteer Community First Responder

-- Roy Farmer, a Huddersfield-based volunteer community first responder (CFR) with YAS, has been recognised with a British Empire Medal (BEM) for services to the community in West Yorkshire. - Roy signed up to be a community first responder in April 2015 and is approaching ten years of volunteering in his local area.
-During that time, he has clocked up over 11,000 hours and attended over 3,500 incidents, including 38 cardiac arrests where he has achieved 15 ROSCs (return of spontaneous circulation). - 6.3 Roy embodies the ethos of many of our volunteers in giving something back to their local community and has said that he thoroughly enjoys being able to volunteer and
+Roy Farmer, a Huddersfield-based volunteer community first responder (CFR) with YAS, has been recognised with a British Empire Medal (BEM) for services to the community in West Yorkshire.

+Roy signed up to be a community first responder in April 2015 and is approaching ten years of volunteering in his local area.
+During that time, he has clocked up over 11,000 hours and attended over 3,500 incidents, including 38 cardiac arrests where he has achieved 15 ROSCs (return of spontaneous circulation).

-- provide immediate support to patients and reassurance to their families prior to an ambulance arriving on scene. - 6.4 YAS is very proud of Roy and all he does to support his community and our Community Resilience Team in helping to test and develop additional elements of responding such as care for those who have fallen and blood sugar testing.
+YAS is very proud of Roy and all he does to support his community and our Community Resilience Team in helping to test and develop additional elements of responding such as care for those who have fallen and blood sugar testing.
 You can read more about Roy's award on our website.

-7. Violence, aggression and staff safety
+Violence, aggression and staff safety